aaltonewmedia/physcomp.newmedia.dog/content/2024/apurv-rayate/week-1-basics/index.md

 #### Reflection

 The three cases listed in the assignment are demonstrated above.
 I followed a similar process to how we read LED input in class.
-For the circuit, I added another LED on pin 11 to the my circuit from class.
+For the circuit, I added another LED on pin 11 to my circuit from class.
 For the code, I added a state variable that determines which of the three required states the circuit should be in.
 Finally I added a delay to smoothen the transition between two different states so that there were no jitters in reading the button input.

 ---